Bhutanitis lidderdalii: Distribution

 The butterfly was described by William Stephen Atkinson in the Proceedings of the Zoological Society of London in 1873.
 He writes:

 George Talbot in The Fauna of British India, Including Ceylon and Burma (1939) provides some interesting detail:

 The butterfly is found in Bhutan and northeastern India (Assam, Sikkim, Manipur and Nagaland).
-It is also found in northern Myanmar, Thailand, Vietnam, Laos and Szechwan and Yunnan provinces of China.
+It is also found in northern Myanmar, Thailand, Vietnam, Laos and the Sichuan and Yunnan provinces of China.

 Taxonomy

 There are a total of four subspecies of B. lidderdalii.
 These subspecies (with type localities) are: